redmarverick/blog_app/README.md

 ### Usage

 run ```rails db:create db:migrate```

-run ```rails server```
+The terminal needs to have Admin rights for the website to work properly: run ```rails server```

 After registering an user, the url for activating the account will be showed on the terminal, since there is no email service setup.